aptech/docs/docs/CR-sampleData.rst

     :param size: the requested sample size
     :type size: scalar

-    :param replace: Optional argument.
-Scalar, if replace is 0, the sample is drawn without replacement.
+    :param replace:  Scalar, if replace is 0, the sample is drawn without replacement.
 If replace is 1, the sample is drawn with replacement.
 Default is 0.
-    :type replace: TODO
+    :type replace: Optional argument

     :returns: s (*TODO*), size x cols(x) matrix, containing the sample taken from x.